 The agricultural extension services of ADP have so far impacted crop and farm development significantly, but have not had significant impact on infrastructural development and reduction in rural unemployment.
 The non-significance of the ADP on development of infrastructural facilities is due to the uneven implementation of the programme across locations as revealed by the ANOVA test.
 This accounts for the conflict between the results of the t test and the least squares test.
 To this end, the extension services have been impactful but have not fully exerted the desired impact on the communities in Edo state.
-The pattern of intervention in some of the areas was significantly different others.
+The pattern of intervention in some of the areas was significantly different others, which explains the disparity in impact across the locations (local governments) as some of the locations were more impacted by the others